Actioner/graphql-prisma/README.md

 prisma:client  +0ms
 ```

-Prisma Client generates the following SQL statement to retrieve the `Link` objects that matches the query. `filter` is replaced by the first positional parameter in the LIKE expression.
+Prisma Client generates the following SQL statement to retrieve the `Link` objects that matches the query.

 > **Note:** since no properties where specified on the `select` option to `findMany`, all properties are returned.